Loginistaken/Contractor-Coin/Whitepaper.md

 Contractor Coin is a next-generation digital asset designed for seamless integration with decentralized platforms and virtual environments.
 By leveraging a custom-built blockchain infrastructure (EL-40) and a C++-based metaverse development layer, Contractor Coin establishes itself as a robust, adaptable financial tool for the evolving digital economy.
 This section outlines the core technical components, economic algorithms, and governance framework that define Contractor Coin's utility and long-term sustainability.
 1. Blockchain Infrastructure: The EL-40 Chain

-Contractor Coin and the EL-40 Blockchain: A Unified System for Decentralized Finance and Virtual Economies Abstract
+Contractor Coin and the EL-40 Blockchain: A Unified System for semi-centralized Finance and Virtual Economies Abstract

 Contractor Coin is a next-generation digital asset designed for seamless integration with decentralized platforms and virtual environments.
 By leveraging a custom-built blockchain infrastructure (EL-40) and a C++-based metaverse development layer, Contractor Coin establishes itself as a robust, adaptable financial tool for the evolving digital economy.
 This section outlines the core technical components, economic algorithms, and governance framework that define Contractor Coin's utility and long-term sustainability.